|C H A P T E R 1|

 SIA does not automate the OS installation process.
 You still need to follow the installation procedures for your OS, but you do not have to inventory your system hardware, search out and download device drivers most recently supported by Sun, nor will you need to create a separate driver CD.
 SIA does that work for you.

-The Sun Installation Assistant CD/DVD ships with Sun servers that support the x64 processor architecture.
+The Sun Installation Assistant CD/DVD ships with most new Sun servers that support the x64 processor architecture.
 For a complete list of supported Sun server platforms, refer to the SIA information page at: